Csilla von Boeselager

-Csilla von Boeselager (May 17, 1941 in Budapest – February 23, 1994, in Arnsberg-Voßwinkel) was a Baroness who founded the Hungarian Maltese Charity Organisation in Germany (Ungarischer Malteser Caritas Dienst), and initiated the foundation of the Magyar Máltai Szeretetszolgálat (MMSz) in Hungary.
+Csilla Freifrau von Boeselager (May 17, 1941 in Budapest, Kingdom of Hungary – February 23, 1994, in Arnsberg-Voßwinkel North Rhine-Westphalia, Germany) was a Baroness who founded the Hungarian Maltese Charity Organisation in Germany (Ungarischer Malteser Caritas Dienst), and initiated the foundation of the Magyar Máltai Szeretetszolgálat (MMSz) in Hungary.
 She was a Dame of Malta.

 Biography

 She was born Csilla Fényes de Dengelegh, in a Hungarian noble family.
-Her father was the engineer dr. Ivan Fényes de Dengelegh, and her mother was Marianna Zrobay de Zboró.
-After World War II she and her family escaped to Venezuela, South America from Hungary.
+Her father was the engineer Ivan Fényes de Dengelegh, and her mother was Marianna Zrobay de Zboró.
+After World War II, she and her family escaped to Venezuela from Hungary.

 She graduated from Vassar College, Poughkeepsie, New York, USA, in 1961, with a major in chemistry.
-Following graduation, she worked at American Cyanamid in Connecticut marketing for a German chemical company.
+Following graduation, she worked at American Cyanamid in Connecticut, marketing for a German chemical company.

-After moving to Germany, she married the Baron Wolfhard von Boeselager.
+After moving to Germany, she married Baron Wolfhard von Boeselager.

-In August 1989 Csilla von Boeselager spontaneously proposed that the German Government care for thousands of refugees from the German Democratic Republic (GDR) in Budapest.
-The refugee-camps were in Zugliget and Csillebérc.
+In August 1989, Csilla von Boeselager spontaneously proposed that the German Government care for thousands of refugees from the German Democratic Republic (GDR) in Budapest.
+The refugee camps were in Zugliget and Csillebérc.